dryark/ujson/readme.txt

 * JSON longer than 'int' size ( of your compiler ) isn't currently supported.
 If you are running on a 16-bit platform, this means 32k limit to JSON on those platforms.
   It depends on both your platform and your compiler really.

+Proposols:
+* Extensions
+  Example format:
+  {
+    hexdata: x.[hex chars]
+    flags: bin.1011
+    bindata: b64.[base 64 chars],
+    heredoc: hd.<<d undent
+        fdfsfd
+    d
+    data: cdata.
+[[
+    ]],
+    raw: raw.len=10.[10 bytes of raw data],
+    file: include.file="./somefile",
+    mydate: date.2011/12/17,
+    mydt: dt.2011/12/13 14:45.1532 PT,
+  }
+  Method of implementation:
+    Use an extension API to register 'b64' as a new data type.
+A handler is called with the buffer and position once that point is reached, and the extension is responsible for parsing the data into a structure.

+    The extension also needs to register the structures it uses, and accept a numerical type assigned to those structures.

+    The extension is responsible for serialization of that type as well when it is encountered.

+    Extensions should register themselves to obtain a namespace.
+Without such registration the file would have to be annotated as well with and identifier of what extension is intended to be used by the various extensions.

+    If multiple extensions are capable of handling the same "format specification" then they will be allowed to share the same namespace and the users able to choose which extension they want to use for that format.

+    For file include, the included file should have a whitelisting of the file(s) it can be included into, to prevent the parser from being used to gain access to files it should not have access to.